issp-center-dev/H-wave/docs/en/source/uhfr/filespecification/inputfiles/PairHop_file.rst

 PairHop file
 ~~~~~~~~~~~~~~~~~~~

-This file determines the coefficients of the PairHop couplings
+This file determines the coefficients of the pair-hopping couplings
 given by

 .. math::